samircbabayev/node-cms/readme.md

 # CrowdHead CMS

-A simple Blogging CMS in Node.js.
+A simple CMS in Node.js.

 A very lightweight and simple content management system, created with node.js.
 Can be easily reused in other projects also.